slothman3878/eth-recurring-payments/readme.md

 ### Solution
 The obvious answer seems to be using **Smart Contract Wallets** with subscription functionalities.
 It's worth thinking in terms of **collections** rather than **payments**.
 By using smart contract wallets, we can allow beneficiaries to "collect" ether or wallet tokens given time constraints.
 Such time constraints can be implemented comparing a promised timestamp for collection and `block.timestamp`.

+For beneficiaries, scheduled payments can be checked by querying the subscriber contract directly, and completed payments can be queried using event logs.

 Here we introduce a simple interface for smart contract that allows **subscription** and **collection** of fees.

 ### Limitations
-1. Lack of compatibility with EOAs.
+1. Limited compatibility with EOAs.
 While payment beneficiaries can be EOAs, subscribers **MUST** be smart contracts.
-2. No clear answer to **Automation**.
+2. No clear **Trustless** solution to **Automation**.
    Arguably, a subscription based payment system should be automated.
 Automation can be implemented either by an off-chain bot that trigggers the `collect` function, or using a decentralized transaction scheduling application like **Aion** or **Chainlink Keepers**.
 Both cases are dependent on systems outside of the subscriber-beneficiary relationship.

 ## Specification